Mantell UFO incident: Explanations

 A Skyhook balloon is filled aboard the USS Currituck (AV-7) during operation "Churchy".

 Venus had been in the same place in the sky that Mantell's UFO was observed, and the crash was initially thought to have been caused by the pilot mistaking the planet for an unidentified object, a conclusion reached by Project Blue Book investigator J. Allen Hynek in 1948.
 Hynek later retracted the Venus explanation, concluding it was incorrect because "Venus wasn't bright enough to be seen" by Mantell and the other witnesses, and because a considerable haze was present that would have further obscured the planet in the sky.

 In 1952, Project Blue Book identified the object Mantell pursued as a Skyhook balloon, a top-secret project that he would not have known about at the time.
 The massive spy balloons rose to 100,000 feet.
-The Army determined that Mantell lost consciousness pursuing one into the atmosphere without oxygen.
+The Army determined that Mantell lost consciousness pursuing one above 20,000 feet without oxygen.
 Classified and likely released by another branch of the armed services, the large craft would have been unknown to Mantell or the observers on the ground.
 A report from Madisonville, Kentucky, identified the object as a balloon after viewing it through a telescope.
 Carl K. Seyfert, an astronomer at Vanderbilt University, observed the object through binoculars drifting south of Nashville, Tennessee.
 He described it as "a pear-shaped balloon with cables and a basket attached."

 While UFOs are culturally associated with the mysterious, they are often later identified, particularly as balloons.
 Skyhook sightings were behind many UFO reports during the 1940s and 1950s.
 The more famous Roswell Incident and 2023 high-altitude sightings were also later attributed to military balloon projects.

-Thomas Mantell biography
+Thomas Mantell

 Captain Thomas Francis Mantell Jr. (30 June 1922 – 7 January 1948) was a United States Air Force officer and a World War II veteran.
 He was awarded the Distinguished Flying Cross for courageous action during D-Day, and an Air Medal with three oak leaf clusters for aerial achievement.
 He was married to Peggy and had two sons, Thomas and Terry.
 Following his death, Mantell's remains were sent to Louisville for burial in the Zachary Taylor National Cemetery.